Wildlife Associated Diseases and Health Monitoring

 To report dead wildlife

-The public can report their observations of recently dead wildlife by calling the Wildlife Disease Hotline at 877-972-8426.
+If you have a wildlife related emergency, call our 24 hour dispatch center at 623-236-7201.
 Wildlife health personnel will respond Monday through Friday during normal business hours.
 You can leave a message if it is before or after business hours.
 Fresh samples are required for testing.
 A recently dead small animal or bird may be collected by wearing gloves, double bagged, and frozen.
-If you have a wildlife related emergency, please call our 24 hour dispatch center at (623) 236-7201.
 If the animal you are calling about has been shot and you are reporting possible illegal activity, call Operation Game Thief 800-352-0700.

-For sick or injured wildlife contact a wildlife rehabilitator, leave baby wildlife alone
+For sick or injured wildlife contact a wildlife rehabilitator.

 Health and Disease Programs at AZGFD

 Anne Justice-Allen, DVM, Department Veterinarian

 Precautions to Reduce Disease Exposure

 precautions to reduce disease exposure

 Some general precautions should be taken to reduce risks of exposure to diseases carried by wildlife.
 Approaching or handling wild animals, especially those that look sick or behave abnormally is not recommended.
 Procedures for basic personal hygiene should be practiced and processing equipment should be kept clean.
 Some important precautions to remember are as follows:

 - Wear protective clothing, particularly reusable rubber or disposable latex gloves, when dissecting or skinning wild animals.